 My thanks to The Haunted Wordsmith for these questions :)

 After completing NaNoWriMo in November, I am now looking for a December challenge!
 So I’ve come across the Indiecember Reading Challenge by Megan Tennant and I’ve decided to participate!
 This will be my first time doing reviews in Amazon as well.

 I really want to start reading a lot of books from now on as my book reading kind of dwindled in the past several years due to work and other things.
 So I think this is a great idea to get the ball rolling, and to support indie authors as well.

 Before I begin, here is the Indiecember Reading Challenge:

 For more info: https://www.megantennant.com/indiecember

-I really want to try flush style and discover all sorts of books, but I feel that may be unrealistic for me so I’ve come up with a much more doable list (links are Kindle versions) :
+I really want to try flush style and discover all sorts of books, but I feel that may be unrealistic for me so I’ve come up with a much more doable list (links to Goodreads pages) :